4bitWise/food-truck-api/README.md

 # Food Truck API

 ## Overview
 This is a FastAPI-based REST API for managing a food truck's menu, orders, and cart.
-It allows users to create and manage menu items, place orders, and track order status while ensuring data validation and consistency.
+It allows users to create and manage menu items, place orders with customizable options, and track order status while ensuring data validation and consistency.

 ## Features
-- **Menu Management**: Add, update, retrieve, and delete menu items.
+- **Menu Management**: Add, update, retrieve, and delete menu items with customizable options
-- **Option Management**: Add, update, retrieve, and delete options.
+- **Option Management**: Add, update, retrieve, and delete options that can be added to menu items
-- **Cart Management**: Add items to cart, update quantities, and clear cart.
+- **Cart Management**: Add items to cart, customize with available options, update quantities, and clear cart
-- **Order Management**: Create orders from cart, track order status, and process payments.
+- **Order Management**: Create orders from cart, track order status, and process payments
-- **Validation**: Ensures data consistency and validates order status transitions.
+- **Validation**: Ensures data consistency, validates order status transitions, and verifies option availability
-- **MongoDB Integration**: Stores and retrieves data efficiently.
+- **MongoDB Integration**: Stores and retrieves data efficiently
-- **Testing**: Includes unit, integration, and performance tests.
+- **Testing**: Includes unit, integration, and performance tests

 ## Technologies Used
 - **FastAPI** (for building the REST API)